ucdavisdatalab/workshop_git_for_teams/05_cloning-a-repository.Rmd

 ![](./img/clone_repository_github_view.png)

-Select the "SSH" option (you could also retrieve this repository with GitHub Desktop or download it as a .zip file).
+Since you have SSH keys, select the "SSH" option.
 Copy the text GitHub provides to your clipboard.

-In the command line, type `git clone`, add a space, and then paste in the above text.
-The full line should look like this:
+Then, in the command line, type `git clone`, add a space, and paste in the line of text GitHub generated for you.
+The full command should look like this:

 ```
 git clone git@github.com:ucdavisdatalab/workshop_git_for_teams_sandbox.git